 Understanding item types

-There are five types of items that can be added to your inventory:
+There are different types of items that can be added to your inventory:

 Individual item